 To err is human but to ignore is immaturity.
 Unfortunately, the large numbers of accidents caused on Indian roads are owing to negligent driving practices.

-Reckless driving, not following traffic signals, driving under the influence of alcohol, talking on the phone while driving and not stopping for pedestrians to cross the road are commonplace, and result in fatality.
+Reckless driving, not following traffic signals, driving under the influence of alcohol, talking on the phone while driving, and not stopping for pedestrians to cross the road are commonplace, and result in fatalities.

 Even now, a large number of motorists neglect personal safety measures while driving/riding - wearing the seatbelt, helmet, turning on headlamps of the vehicle when travelling at night or in poor visibility conditions.